randomaccessor/firstone/README.md

-# firstone
+# First One
-Leraning new things in Hacktoberfest.
+Learning new things in Hacktoberfest.